 An episode grouper is a proprietary software program that organizes claims data into episodes of care, usually linked to a diagnosis.
 Episode-based payment, or bundled payments, is an approach that pays providers lump sum to care for a patient over the entire course of a disease or clinical episode of care, instead of paying for each service individually.
 It has the potential to change coordination of care and improve quality.

-In developing the prototype, the project team built upon ABMS REF’s prior work in developing resource use measures for a common set of acute and chronic health care conditions.
+In developing the prototype, the project team built upon the ABMS Research and Education Foundation’s prior work in developing resource use measures for a common set of acute and chronic health care conditions.
 The measure development process addressed episode definition, duration, identification of clinically relevant services, risk adjustment and attribution.
 The prototype focused on cardiac and pulmonary conditions.
 The outcome was a model based on a philosophy of patient-centeredness, clinical appropriateness, provider acceptance and policy relevance.

 In March 2012, the Centers for Medicare & Medicaid Services awarded the project team collaborative a contract for build-out of the full episode grouper system for use in Medicare.
 The effort resulted in defining enough episodes to cover 80 percent of Medicare spending and at least as much commercially.